xtaran/dist-detect/PITCHME.md

 * Make output more readable.

-* Debian Jessie is currently available on the normal mirrors and in the historical archive.
+* Debian Jessie is atm. available on the normal mirrors and in the historical archive.
 Handle this better.

 * Add support for more Debian derivatives →